-Consequent upon the issuance of the Government of Himachal Pradesh Notification dated 6th May, 2000, additional taxation has been imposed through change in rate in Minimum Alternate Tax (MAT) book profit is payable by the Company.
-The rate is applicable in FY 2000-2001 has been increased from 8.25% to the current rate of 16.995%.
-Therefore, the petitioner Company deserves to be compensated for additional liability accrued on account of change in the MAT.
+Consequent upon the issuance of the Government of Himachal Pradesh Notification dated 6th May, 2000, additional taxation has been imposed through change in rate in Minimum Alternate Tax (MAT) on book profits payable by the Company.
+The rate as applicable in FY 2000-2001 has been increased from 8.25% to the current rate of 16.995%.
+Therefore, the petitioner Company deserves to be compensated for additional liability accrued on account of the change in the MAT.